-Suet is an ingredient in British Food that many shy away from, mainly because they do not know what it is, where they can buy it and if not, what substitutes there are?
+Suet is an ingredient in British food that many shy away from, mainly because they do not know what it is, where they can buy it, and what substitutes there are.

-Firstly, Suet is an ingredient that pops up all over the place in both British and Irish Food recipes and is found in many traditional dishes such as steak and kidney, or Christmas pudding which would not be the same without it - note suet is not used in a traditional British Christmas cake.
+Firstly, suet is an ingredient that pops up all over the place in both British and Irish food recipes and is found in many traditional dishes such as steak and kidney, or Christmas, pudding which would not be the same without it.

 Before we go any further, it would be good to know exactly what suet is and the alternatives you can use and still enjoy all the great flavors and moisture it brings if you don't have any and nowhere to buy it, though in the UK it is readily available.